Living in a studio apartment can be fun and cozy. But it can also feel cramped if you don’t set it up right.

 You can put small potted plants on shelves or tables.
 Larger plants work well in corners or by windows.
 Try placing a peace lily near your bed for calm energy.

 Choose plants with rounded leaves for softer energy.
 Avoid spiky plants in sleeping areas.
-Remember to care for your plants regularly to keep their energy fresh.

 4. Incorporate Natural Elements